 We have a travel first aid kit with essentials, and that’s come with us on every trip since the unfortunate summer I had to try and mime ‘cystitis‘ to a French pharmacist.

 Spontaneity is all good and well, but we definitely plan ahead when we travel so that we have three or four things planned in for each week we travel.
-Because finding that stuff AFTER you arrive, when you’re busy being the sole parent, is time-consuming and stressful.
+Because finding that stuff AFTER you arrive, when you’re busy parenting, is time-consuming and stressful.

 Viator is amazing for finding things like surf lessons, museum tours, cookery classes and city experiences and you can book online.
 It means when we land in a new place, we have things to do, and we’re not walking the streets looking for this great museum that we saw in some leaflet or poster around town.